Nipunikumudika/MapReduce/README.md

 # 🧮 Diabetes Outcome Counter using Hadoop MapReduce (Java)

 This project counts the number of diabetic (`Outcome = 1`) and non-diabetic (`Outcome = 0`) cases in a dataset using Hadoop MapReduce written in Java.
-Further it checks for gender based glucode levels.
+Further it checks for gender based glucose levels.

 ---
 ## 📦 Project Structure